| | |

 Religion in Czechia

-Christianity is the dominant religion in Czechia and the Roman Catholic Church is the main church.
-There are also several Protestant denominations, such as the Evangelical and Hussite churches. | | | |
+Christianity is the dominant religion in Czechia, with the Roman Catholic Church being the largest denomination.
+Several Protestant churches are also present, including the Czechoslovak Hussite Church and the Evangelical Church. | | | |

 More Information